-- 1. Oil filler cap
+- 1. Oil dipstick

+- 2. Lower level mark

+- 3. Upper level mark

-- 5. Start the engine and watch to make sure the low oil pressure-alert indicator (if equipped) turns off.
-Make sure that there are no oil leaks.
-NOTICE: If the low oil pressure-alert indicator does not turn off or if there are oil leaks, stop the engine and find the cause.
+- 11. Start the engine and make sure that the low oil pressure-alert indicator remains off.
+Also, make sure that there are no oil leaks.
+NOTICE: If the low oil pressurealert indicator comes on or if there are oil leaks, stop the engine and find the cause.
 Continued operation with a problem could cause severe engine damage.
 Consult your Yamaha dealer if the problem cannot be located and corrected.
-[ECMO00682]

-- Turn off the engine and wait 3 minutes.
+[ECM01622]

+- Dispose of used oil according to local regulations.